Skip to main content

 Both tools have polished mobile apps, but the strengths differ.

-OneNote on iPad.
-Best-in-class for Apple Pencil handwriting; the audio-sync-to-ink feature recovers spoken context for any handwritten note by tapping it.
-The infinite canvas works as well on iPad as on desktop.
-App size 380MB.
+OneNote on iPad is best-in-class for Apple Pencil handwriting.
+The audio-sync-to-ink feature recovers spoken context for any handwritten note by tapping it, and the infinite canvas works as well on iPad as on desktop.
+App size is about 380MB.

 The takeaway: OneNote is the only app that lets you ink, type, record, and clip across Mac, Windows, iOS, and Android with feature parity.
 Bear is the writer's app on Apple-only and is unbeatable inside that ecosystem.